bowmanmc/qb001-hello_d3/src/w01-Hello_D3.md

 Hello!
 Welcome to the Data Visualization with D3.js course by QuickBits.
 We’ll be spending the next two weeks exploring D3 and building some awesome visualizations with it.
-We’ll start with the basics today, but quickly move on to building actual visualizations you can tweak, build upon, and use in your own work.
+We’ll start with the basics today and quickly move on to building actual visualizations you can tweak, build upon, and use in your own work.

 The coding samples and exercises in this course will be done using [CodePen](http://codepen.io), an interactive playground for web development.
-If you don’t already have an account, I recommend creating one.
+I recommend creating an account and logging into it.
 This will allow you to save your progress and share it with your friends.

-To get our feet wet, let’s build a simple hello world type application with D3.
+Keeping with tradition, our first steps with D3 will be creating a Hello World style application.
 Open the Hello D3 pen from [http://codepen.io/QuickBits/pen/BpqXPJ](http://codepen.io/QuickBits/pen/BpqXPJ) and take a look.
-I’ve set up a simple HTML page with a heading saying “Hello D3” along with an empty div with the id of “message”.
-This pen has the D3 library already loaded into it as well as the Bootstrap CSS framework, so we’re ready to get coding.
+I’ve set up an HTML page here with a heading saying “Hello D3”.
+There's also an empty div after the heading with the id of “message”.
+This pen has the D3 library already loaded into it so we're ready to rock.

 In the JavaScript (JS) editor, add the following line of code: